 Library Media Specialist

-With the transition to grade level attendance centers within the Iola School District, I was given the opportunity to become the Library Media Specialist for kindergarten at McKinley Elementary and for first and second at Jefferson Elementary.
-Mrs. Dickerson, library paraprofessional, helps to create a place where children want to be.
-The McKinley library is a busy place checking out about 20,000 books a year!
-I have a range of professional duties and committees; Iola Reads, Young Authors, INEA Read Across America, Professional Developement Council, Evaluation Committee.
+With the transition to grade-level attendance centers within the Iola School District, I was given the opportunity to become the Library Media Specialist for kindergarten at McKinley Elementary and for first and second at Jefferson Elementary.
+Mrs. Dickerson and Mrs. Melvin, library paraprofessionals, help to create places where children want to be.
+The McKinley and Jefferson libraries are busy places checking out over 50,000 books a year!
+I have a range of professional duties and committees; Technology SAC, Iola Reads, Young Authors, INEA Read Across America, INEA Evaluation Committee, Jefferson PTO Teacher Rep.

-My husband, John, and I have been married twenty-six years.
+My husband, John, and I have been married for twenty-eight years.
 We were married in June of 1991.
 Shortly, thereafter, we bought a 1871 home.
 After many years of renovation, our home was finally ready for children.
 Addy was born in 2000.
-She is a senior at Iola High School.
-She loves being a drummer for the IHS Band.
-Her activities keep us very busy.
+She is a sophomore at Allen Community College.
+After being a drummer for the IHS band, she is continuing to play in the band for ACC.
 In 2007, Briley was born.
-She is a fourth grader at Lincoln Elementary.
+She is a sixth-grader at IMS.
 She loves making all things fun!

 Hobbies?
 Do children count for this?
 I enjoy being wherever my children are.

 Biking the trails in Iola, reading on my front porch swing, pulling weeds in my flower gardens, and investing in children at Harvest Baptist Church are several of my favorite things to do.
 I also love taking road trips to National Parks and the Wonders of Kansas.